Experiments

 FUNDER: ROBERT BOSCH FOUNDATION

 Amazing news!
-The Climate Justice Experiment got funded again by the Bosch Foundation!
+The Climate Justice Experiment has once again been funded by the Bosch Foundation!

 PROJECT DESCRIPTION: